jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 Whups!

 ## Going pro
 Instead, I spent the first decade of my career as a software developer, starting with the roller coaster ride that was Y2K and the dot com boom.
 Back then, Java was James Gosling and Sun Microsystems (now defunct) and object-oriented programming (OOP) was the thing to learn, so I wrote mostly Java, learned how to refactor [^4], and tried to program pragmatically [^5].
-I was even an early adopter of continuous integration [^6], presaging my later stint in DevOps.
+I was even an early proponent and adopter of what is now called continuous integration [^6], presaging my later stint in DevOps.

 Fittingly, I learned to care about design and the careful craftsmanship that went into good software engineering -- and to wonder about secure coding, planting seeds of curiousity that I would try to sow later.